giacbrd/SmartPipeline/docs/usage.rst

 Setting and running the pipeline
 --------------------------------

-Once you have your set of stages you can add them in sequence in a Pipeline instance.
+Once you have your set of stages you can add them in sequence to a Pipeline instance.
 :meth:`.Pipeline.append_stage` is the main method for adding stages to a pipeline, it must define their unique names and eventually their concurrency.
 The ``concurrency`` parameter is default to 0, a stage is concurrent when the value is 1 or greater.
-In case of values greater than 1, and setting ``use_threads`` to ``False``, Python multiprocess will be used, stage processing will run in parallel, thus stages will be copied in each process.
+In case of values greater than 1, and by setting ``use_threads`` to ``False``, Python multiprocess is used: stage concurrent executions will run in parallel, thus stage instances will be copied in each process.

 Consider using threads when I/O blocking operations are prevalent, while using multiprocess when stages execute long computations on data.
-In case of no concurrency the pipeline simply run a chain of :meth:`.Stage.process`, while with concurrency Python queues are involved, so items may be serialized.
+In case of no concurrency the pipeline simply runs a chain of :meth:`.Stage.process`, while with concurrency Python queues are involved, so items may be serialized.

-Another method is :meth:`.Pipeline.append_stage_concurrently`, which allows to execute stages creation concurrently with other stages appending.
+Another method is :meth:`.Pipeline.append_stage_concurrently`, which allows to execute stages creation concurrently with other stages appending calls.
 Useful when the creation is slow, e.g., the stage carries the construction of big data structures.